ChandlerEarp/chess/README.md

 # chess
-Local running of a Chess Game using HTML, CSS and JavaScript
+Local running of a Chess Game using HTML, CSS and JavaScript.

 -Simple implementation of a chess that can be run using the index.HTML file.